Robert Stafford: Later life

 In his later years, Stafford was regarded as the elder statesman of Vermont Republicans.
 In 1998, Jack McMullen, a recent arrival to Vermont, declared his candidacy for the Republican nomination for U.S. Senator.
 As related by Chris Graff, longtime Vermont bureau chief for the Associated Press, McMullen's candidacy sustained an immediate blow when Graff interviewed Stafford about the January 1998 ice storm and other current events.
 During the discussion, Stafford persistently got McMullen's name wrong, calling him "Mulholland".
 Graff wrote that he tried to politely correct Stafford, but finally realized that Stafford's intent was to convey his opinion that McMullen was too unknown and too new to Vermont to be a viable candidate.
 The lede in the resulting story was that Vermont's senior Republican was of the view that McMullen had not lived in the state long enough to represent it in the senate, and Stafford's dismissal of McMullen as "Mulholland or whatever his name is" became a running joke among reporters and political operatives.

 In the Republican primary, McMullen faced Fred Tuttle, a retired dairy farmer who had starred in a mock documentary film called Man with a Plan, a comedy about a retired farmer who decides to run for Vermont's seat in the United States House of Representatives.
 Tuttle's candidacy was partly an attempt to generate publicity for the film, and partly an attempt to mock McMullen as a carpetbagger and flatlander (Vermont slang for an out-of-stater) who had moved to Vermont only because he thought it would be easier to run for the Senate there than in more populous Massachusetts, where McMullen had previously resided.
 On primary day, Tuttle beat McMullen 55 percent to 45.
 Tuttle immediately announced his intention to vote for incumbent Democratic Senator Patrick Leahy, after which the two made several joint appearances.
 On election day, Leahy defeated Tuttle and several minor candidates to win reelection.

 In 2000, Stafford lent credibility to Vermont's movement to allow civil unions for gay and lesbian couples.
-In announcing his support, Stafford remarked that if two same sex people united in love, he could see no harm to any individual or any society.
+Before the 2000 presidential elections, Stafford explained his decision to support civil unions: "I consider that love is one of the great forces in our society and especially in our state of Vermont.
+It occurs to me that even if a same-sex couple unites in love, what harm does that do anybody or any society?
+So I felt compelled to come here and say that."

 Stafford died in Rutland on December 23, 2006.
 He was buried at Evergreen Cemetery in Rutland.
 His wife Helen Stafford died February 27, 2011, at the age of 93.